coderefinery/reproducible-research/_episodes/06-workflow-management.md

     }
 }
 ```

   The workflow can now be executed by:
 ```bash
 $ snakemake -j 100 --cluster-config cluster.json --cluster "sbatch -A {cluster.account} --mem={cluster.mem} -t {cluster.time} -c {threads}"
 ```

-  Note that in this case `-j` does not correspond to the number of cores used, instead it represents the maximum
+Note that in this case `-j` does not correspond to the number of cores
-  number of jobs that Snakemake is allowed to have submitted at the same time.
+used, instead it represents the maximum number of jobs that Snakemake
+is allowed to have submitted at the same time.
+The `--cluster-config`
-  The `--cluster-config` flag specifies the config file for the particular cluster, and the `--cluster` flag specifies
+flag specifies the config file for the particular cluster, and the
-  the command used to submit jobs on the particular cluster.
+`--cluster` flag specifies the command used to submit jobs on the
+particular cluster.

+### Running jobs in containers

 - Jobs can be run in containers.
 Execute with `snakemake --use-singularity`.
 Example:
 ```python
 rule NAME: